 Lesson #1: Gather qualitative and quantitative data before you start testing

-You probably already have some ideas on how you can boost your conversion rate, but before you start testing them out there are a few things you should note:
+You probably already have several ideas on how you can boost your conversion rate, but before you start testing them out, there are a few things you should note:

-- Do not run test based off of your gut, you’ll end up running a ton of tests that fail.
-Instead make sure you base all your testing off of data.
+- Do not run tests based on your gut.
+You’ll end up running a ton of tests that fail.
+Instead, make sure you base all your testing on data.

-- Numbers don’t paint the whole picture, for this reason you need qualitative data… so don’t be afraid to ask your current customers and potential customers questions.
+- Numbers don’t paint the whole picture.
+For this reason, you need qualitative data… so don’t be afraid to ask your current and potential customers questions.

-- It’s better to have more data then less.
-For this reason you should spend a month gathering and analyzing data before you start testing.
+- It’s better to have more data than less.
+For this reason, you should spend a month gathering and analyzing data before you start testing.

 Lessons #2: Do A/A tests before you do A/B tests

-When I first started A/B testing there were instances in which the new variation had big increases in conversion… such as 30% or 40%.
-However when I analyzed revenue increase I didn’t see much if any increase at all.
+When I first started A/B testing, there were instances in which the new variation had big increases in conversion… upwards of 30%-40%.
+However, when I analyzed revenue increase, I didn’t see much, if any, increase at all.

 Do you know why?

 The software I was using for A/B tests was not great.
 This is why you should run an A/A test before you run an A/B test.
-Meaning you take your original variation of your landing page and test it against itself.
+In the A/A test, you take the original variation of your landing page and test it against itself.
 After a few hundred conversions, if the conversion rates aren’t very similar, it means your software is probably off.

-It’s really important that you run an A/A test first as this will help ensure that you won’t be wasting time with inaccurate software.
+It’s really important that you run an A/A test first as this will help ensure that you don’t waste time with inaccurate software.